 First, set up your practice details.
 You need to make sure you set up the following:

-Billing details: set-up your practice details used for billing purposes, e.g., NPI, tax ID.
+Billing details: Set up your practice details, such as NPI and tax ID, used for billing purposes.
 Input these into the Account Settings page's Mailing and Billing Details section.

 Make sure that you enter the NPI type.
 If your NPI is a Type 1 for Individual, you will see the section to enter the first and last name of the NPI holder.